 Matthew Fichter (1-T, Washington):

-community and environment.
+My first impression from orientation is that TC is a very welcoming, generous, down-to-earth community and environment.
 It has been easy to fit in and make this my new home.
 I am also inspired by the staff and my seminarian brothers in their devotion and dedication to the task of priestly formation.
 This witness has energized me and given me a greater sense of excitement as we begin the new semester.

 My favorite memory is the experience of the scavenger hunt and concluding lunch at The Dubliner.
 It was great to get out into the city for some lighthearted competition, exploring new areas and working together to strategize a plan of action.